lukaszcz/coqhammer/README.md

 * `unfold: <const-list>`

-  Try unfolding the given definitions based on heuristic criteria.
+  Try unfolding the listed definitions based on heuristic criteria.
 Default: `unfold: -`.

   This does not affect `iff` and `not` which are treated specially and always unfolded.
 Use `unfold: never` to prevent this behaviour.

 * `unfold!: <const-list>`

-  Always unfold the given definitions.
+  Always unfold the listed definitions.
 Default: `unfold!: -`.

 * `db: <db-list>`

-  Use the given hint databases (accepts both `auto` and `autorewrite` hint databases).
+  Use the listed hint databases (accepts both `auto` and `autorewrite` hint databases).
 Default: `db: -`.

 * `hint:db: <db-list>`

-  Use the given `auto` hint databases.
+  Use the listed `auto` hint databases.
 Default: `hint:db: -`.

 * `rew:db: <db-list>`

-  Use the given `autorewrite` hint databases.
+  Use the listed `autorewrite` hint databases.
 Default: `rew:db: -`.

 * `cases: <ind-list>`

-  Eliminate discriminees in case expression when the discriminee has one of the given inductive types.
+  Eliminate discriminees in case expression when the discriminee has one of the listed inductive types.
 If `ecases: on` then elimination of match disciminees is performed eagerly, otherwise with backtracking.
 Default: `cases: *`, `ecases: on`.

 * `split: <sind-list>`

-  Eagerly apply constructors of the given "simple" inductive types.
+  Eagerly apply constructors of the listed "simple" inductive types.
 An inductive type is "simple" if it is non-recursive with one constructor whose application does not introduce new existential metavariables.
 Default: `split: *`.